Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.3A.** Some Multiplayer tournaments and Formats might introduce changes to the sequence of pregame procedures.
+**2.3A.** Some Multiplayer Tournaments and Formats might introduce changes to the sequence of pregame procedures.
 Refer to the mode or format specific rules in the Comprehensive Rules.

 ## 2.4.
 End of Match Procedure